pidster/aws-lambda-slack/README.md

       "id": "C0AA00AAA"
     }

 You can test that the Slack token and the channel ids are working correctly, by running the `utils` script, and inviting a user by their email address to your team.
-The channel ids can be passed as well, if you wish to customise the list of channels beyond the defaults set in Slack.
+The channel ids can be passed as well, if you have a paid team and wish to customise the list of channels beyond the default set in Slack.

+For free teams:

+    ./utils.sh -d <slack-team-subdomain> -t <slack-test-token> invite <you@yourdomain.com>

+For paid teams:

     ./utils.sh -d <slack-team-subdomain> -t <slack-test-token> invite <you@yourdomain.com> C0AA00AAA,C0AA00AAA